lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/scalar-type-builders.md

 GraphQL ships with five built-in scalar types: `ID`, `String`, `Int`, `Float`, and `Boolean`.

 Builders for these are considered to be the lowest priority data sources.
-When Mirage can't find instructions for a field in neither a Scenario, an Object Type Builder, nor a Field Name Builder, it uses the field type to decide how to generate data for it.
+When Kimera can't find instructions for a field in neither a Scenario, an Object Type Builder, nor a Field Name Builder, it uses the field type to decide how to generate data for it.

-If we don't specify our own collection of Built-in Scalar Types Builders, Mirage will use its defaults:
+If we don't specify our own collection of Built-in Scalar Types Builders, Kimera will use its defaults:

 ```javascript
 {